Commission internationale permanente pour l'épreuve des armes à feu portatives: Reference cartridges system

 In order to solve the problems of conflicting industry standards, efforts are currently made to produce a notion regarding "reference cartridges" similar to the system used by NATO armies (NATO EPVAT testing).
 In this system every manufacturer has set aside a batch (also named "lot") of ammunition they consider to be of very good quality and representative of what they need to produce later.
 It is planned that these batches be sent to the C.I.P. proof houses and to SAAMI approved centers where "reference firings" should be performed.

 The system is not in place due to two critical issues.
 One is the number of cartridges (more than 500) to be referenced which makes the operation excessively costly and lengthy.
 A second issue is the United States ITAR regulations which makes it very complex administratively to move ammunition back and forth from the United States to Europe, and vice versa.

-C.I.P. accredited Proof Houses
+Proof houses

 The testing and proofing of firearms and ammunition in the C.I.P. member states is performed at these C.I.P. accredited Proof Houses: